• What is Copywriting?

 Do You Need to Send Contracts to Your Copywriting Clients?

-Everybody needs a contract, right???
-After all, we need to be safe—to protect ourselves!!!
+Everybody needs a copywriting contract, right?
+After all, we need to be safe—to protect ourselves and ensure the project doesn’t fall through!

 But…to protect ourselves from what, exactly?